-You may have been following my bargain buys over on Facebook or Instagram (#FabFoodBargains) which has lead to a lot of recipe development, so much that I have have lost track!
-So yesterday I found a recipe for Kale Soup in my notepad which I’d forgotten what the family thought of, so with another bag of 1p yes 1p Curly Kale in the fridge as well as all the other ingredients I set about recreating and re-shooting it (turns out I’d deleted all my previous images)!
+Yesterday I found a recipe for Kale Soup in my notepad which I’d forgotten what the family thought!
+So, with another bag of 1 p Curly Kale in the fridge as well as all the other ingredients, I set about recreating and re-shooting it (turns out I’d deleted all my previous images)!

-For more Curly Kale recipes you might like to check these out from fellow bloggers:
+For more Kale recipes check out the following from fellow bloggers:

 I’m entering my Kale Soup into the following challenges: